commanderpasta/calendarian/README.md

 The local environment runs on two docker containers, one for Hilla (Frontend+Backend) and one for MySQL, and can be started with `docker-compose up`.

-A production environment has not been built.
+A production environment has not been set up.
 The environment variables are pre-configured (or rather hardcoded), and the initial databases for authentication are set up automatically, using JPA and a JdbcUserDetailsManager in `SecurityConfig.java`.

 ## Retrospective